aburdulescu/netserver/README.md

 # netserver
-Attempt to write a high-performance network server in C using POSIX API.
+Attempt to write a high-performance network server in C on GNU/Linux.

 ## goserver
 Echo server written in Go.